nbfigueroa/franka_interactive_controllers/README.md

     <p align="center">
         <img src="doc/img/franka_joint_gravity_compensation.png" width="600x">
     </p>
     - If you run this script and the robot moves by itself, that means that your external_tool_compensation forces are incorrect.
-See [instructions](https://github.com/nbfigueroa/franka_interactive_controllers/blob/main/doc/instructions/external_tool_compensation.md) to correct it.
+See instructions [here](https://github.com/nbfigueroa/franka_interactive_controllers/blob/main/doc/instructions/external_tool_compensation.md) to correct it.

 - To load a cartesian impedance controller with pose command, launcg the following:
   ```bash